jvdbreggen/imagemodedemo/README.md

 podman build -t quay.io/$QUAY_USER/demolab-rhel:latest -t quay.io/$QUAY_USER/demolab-rhel:9.6 -f Containerfile
 ```

 2. If we want to test our image we can run it in a container.
 You can log in with user `bootc-user` and password `redhat` and run `curl localhost` to test if the httpd service is running and you can see the base image welcome page.
 You can stop and exit the container with `sudo halt`.
+We are going to run our container in the next step to check that the httpd service is running and that we can see our homepage before deploying it to a VM.

 ```bash
 podman run -it --rm --name demolab-rhel-96 -p 8080:80 quay.io/$QUAY_USER/demolab-rhel:9.6